rustam-isangulov/OpenTargetsTest/README.md

 # Open Targets Test
-This project is a solution for Open Targets Developer Technical Test.
+This project is a solution for an Open Targets Developer Technical Test.
 Objectives for the test are described [here](../main/documents/ebi01989_software_developer_-_take_home_tech_test.pdf).

 # Results